BernardAndy/BernardAndy.github.io/_portfolio/2026-03-02-national-forensic-agency.md

 *   **Strategic Financing:** Recommendations on leveraging international "Blend" country financing to build infrastructure without overburdening the national budget.
 *   **Legislative Roadmap:** Specific amendments required for the Evidence Act 2011 and the proposed NFA Bill to ensure legal robustness.

+## Why This Matters Now

+As Nigeria advances its digital and scientific infrastructure, the lack of a centralized forensic authority remains a bottleneck for both national security and human rights protection.
+This brief provides a roadmap for policymakers, legislators, and international partners to support this critical institutional reform.

 ## Download the Full Policy Brief

-For a detailed analysis, including legislative recommendations, infrastructure frameworks, comparative case studies from the UK and South Africa, and a implementation timeline, please download the full document below.
+For a detailed analysis, including legislative recommendations, infrastructure frameworks, comparative case studies from the UK and South Africa, and an implementation timeline, please download the full document below.

 <a href="/files/National_Forensic_Agency_Policy_Brief.pdf" class="btn btn--primary btn--large">
   <i class="fas fa-file-pdf"></i> Download Full PDF (14 Pages)
 </a>

-## Why This Matters Now

-As Nigeria advances its digital and scientific infrastructure, the lack of a centralized forensic authority remains a bottleneck for both national security and human rights protection.
-This brief provides a roadmap for policymakers, legislators, and international partners to support this critical institutional reform.

 ---